Back to Blog

 MAC Address Privacy

-Here's the thing — within your local network, MAC addresses are exposed.
+Within your local network, though, MAC addresses are fully exposed.
 Wi-Fi access points can log the MAC addresses of every device that connects.
 Public Wi-Fi hotspots have historically used MAC addresses to track returning visitors, enforce time limits, and build profiles of repeat customers.

 Modern mobile operating systems (iOS since iOS 14, Android since Android 10) use MAC address randomisation for Wi-Fi — each network connection uses a randomly generated MAC instead of the hardware MAC.
 This prevents tracking across networks.
 Windows also added MAC randomisation, but it's not always enabled by default depending on the version.